nicoddemus/ezored/docs/GET-STARTED.md

 > cd ezored-test
 > ezored init
 > ezored dependencies update
-> ezored compile ios
+> ezored build ios
-> ezored compile android
+> ezored build android

+Obs:
-Obs: Add `"ezored"` binary to your PATH or use full-path on command line.
+1. Add `"ezored"` binary to your PATH or use full-path on command line.
+2. You can use `"ezored build"` command to build all targets

 ### Compile from source